xiaotaozi1127/infra-as-code-assignment/README.md

 # Infra as Code - Assignment for IaC Course

 ## Overview
-It provides api gateway to register and verify users.
-The api gateway is integrated with lambda function to handle the requests.
-The lambda function is written in python and it uses dynamodb to store the user data.
+We use terraform to deploy the infra resources.
+It will deploy api gateway which integrated with lambda functions to register and verify users.
+The lambda function is written in python and uses dynamodb to store the user data.
+You can check the `src` directory for the lambda function code and `terraform` directory for the terraform configuration.

 ### Architecture
 ![Architecture](./images/assignment.png)

 ### Deployment
 In order to deploy the infrastructure with GHA workflow, we need to grant the permission to the GHA workflow. so, we created `tw-infra-taohui-github-actions-role` first. please check the `terraform/github_iam_role` for more details. you need to use local backend to manage the state and create the role first.
 For other aws resources, which include api-gateway, lambda functions, s3 and dynamodb table, we use remote backend to manage the state.
-The terraform configuration is stored in the `terraform` directory.
-GHA workflow is used to deploy the infrastructure.

-### Pre-requisites
+**Pre-requisites**
 - create s3 bucket for terraform state: tw-infra-taohui-tfstate
 - create dynamodb table for terraform state lock: tw-infra-taohui-tfstate-locks